n4nidhinchandran/songbird/readme.md

 -> ./scripts/createbundle Songbird NestablePageBundle
 ```

-run a git status to make sure everything is working
+run a git status to make sure everything is working.
+Do a git diff and you will see that the script does a lot of work for you.

 ```
 -> git status